skip to Main Content

 morning glories and daylilies—a strange fertility emerged

 This “beginning,” a reversal of “how the heavens and earth rose out of chaos,” still has something of the biblical cadence, but with the boundaries broken between meaning and nonsense, consent and non-consent, a different kind of poetry is born, “a strange fertility” that does not even pretend to take possession of the meaning of its signs.
-Balakian is not only the great-nephew of the cleric Grigoris Balakian, but the translator of his memoir, Armenian Golgotha, which details the experience of Gomidas, the great composer and Armenian priest, who could make no sign for what he had seen on a forced march to the Syrian desert and went mad in France.
+Balakian is not only the great-nephew of the cleric Grigoris Balakian, but the translator, with Aris Sevag, of his memoir, Armenian Golgotha, which details the experience of Gomidas, the great composer and Armenian priest, who could make no sign for what he had seen on a forced march to the Syrian desert and went mad in France.
 Balakian’s “advance,” then, into his late style, is not merely to say that there is no synthesis or sense to be found, or to reproduce its lack, but to become an agent of that non-sense, a spokesman, for what Adorno, along with Celan, say lies beyond the reach of language—this a particular tragedy for a poet whose most intimate literary kinship is with the poets massacred before him, and who were killed because language was seen by the killers as a form of mimesis.
 But language now admitted to bear no relation to reality, indeed, part of the problem, and so suborned to its current role of facilitating the uninterrupted stream that monetizes our attention and makes us look the other way, makes us party to an aesthetics of human disqualification, so it is no accident that the speakers of “No Sign” are watching a screen as they converse about the end of the world:

 29.